 Believe it or not you can cook chestnuts in a microwave oven.
 And they taste pretty good provided you get the cooking time just right.
 Microwaves are powerful, so there’s little room for error.
-A few seconds too few and they’re virtually raw, a few seconds too many and they’re rubbery or hard.
+Too few seconds and they’re virtually raw; a few seconds too many and they’re rubbery or hard.
 They don’t caramelize as well as roasted chestnuts but they do caramelize somewhat, and they retain a lot more moisture.
 The table below shows the cook times I arrived at through trial and error for chestnuts in batches of two, three, four, and five.
 These results were derived by using medium-to-large fresh chestnuts in a 1000-watt oven that has a turntable.
 I also carved an “X” into at least one side of each chestnut with a sharp knife prior to cooking.
+Chestnuts were stored at room temperature.

 The freshness matters a lot because freshness equates to moisture content, and moisture content dictates cook times.
 Fresh ones are brightly colored and fill their shells.
 Anything that gives a lot when you squeeze it and has a uniform, dark brown color has already dried out.
 Cook it in a microwave and it’ll come out rock hard.